 It’s best practice to review your previous retrospective action items at the beginning of the next retro.
 Did the team make progress on the task?
 What else needs to happen?
 Do you need to follow up again at the next retrospective meeting?

 The retrospective may be the last meeting of the sprint, but it doesn't end there.
 Take those insights into the next sprint.

 After the retrospective, the product owner reevaluates the product backlog and chooses what will go into the sprint backlog for the next round of work.
-They should take past mistakes, successes, stakeholder feedback, and retrospective insights into consideration as they make decisions.
+They should consider past mistakes, successes, stakeholder feedback, and retrospective insights as they make decisions.

 The sprint planning meeting comes after the retrospective and will help the team regroup and align on what they need to accomplish next.
 With each sprint, you will gain more information about the product, your customers, how the team works together, and your overall process.
 These lessons are taken into account to make improvements from sprint to sprint and product to product.

 For better sprints, read our sprint planning guide, which includes everything you need to run efficient and effective planning meetings. ➡️ The Ultimate Agile Sprint Planning Guide.

 Turn an action item into a Jira issue in just a few clicks, then schedule the work to ensure your ideas aren’t lost at the end of the retrospective.

 Collecting feedback may sound simple, but there are many ways a retrospective can go wrong — from overpowering team members to asking repetitive questions to failing to capture insights effectively.
 Read our list of common retrospective mistakes to make sure your team doesn’t drop the ball.

 ❌ Skipping or delaying the retrospective